tomdeakin/programming-gpu-openmp-book/proposal/publishing_proposal.md

 ## Experience
 Mythic Inc, 2019-present.

+- Fellow and Director, Compiler Research.

 Texas Instruments, 1989-2019.

 - Distinguished Member Technical Staff
-- Developing compilers and related tools for microcontrollers and digital signal processors
+- Developing compilers and related tools for microcontrollers and digital signal processors.
 - Working with silicon design teams to define new processor architectures.
 - Named on 12 US Patents in the areas of processor architecture and compiler technologies.
 - TI representative on the OpenMP ARB, language committee and co-chair of the accelerator sub-committee.